aburch/simutrans/simutrans/readme.txt

 -------------

 cityrules.tab is either located pak/config/cityrules.tab or in simutrans/cityrules.tab in your user directory.
-It is a textfile and can be edited with a text editor.
+It is a text file and can be edited with a text editor.

 cityrules.tab contains the set of rules which determines the extension